10up/project-scaffold/README.md

 ### Updating this tool

 `create-10up` is in active development.
-To get the latest, navigate to this folder in your home directory and `git pull`
+To get the latest, navigate to this folder in your home directory (or wherever else you have it installed) and `git pull`.